-Avoiding The Great Resignation of 2021
+Avoiding The Great Resignation

-With more job openings than available candidates, employers are doing what they can to lure people away from their current jobs by offering higher wages and signing bonuses.
+As a result, employers are doing what they can to lure people away from their current jobs by offering higher wages and signing bonuses.
 Other workers who came to prefer working remotely last year are moving to permanent work-from-home positions.

 Whatever the reasons, it’s an employees’ job market and your retention strategy has never been more important.
 How will you keep valuable team members engaged?
 Here are a few ideas.